sindresorhus/gulp-imagemin/readme.md

 Type: `Array`<br>
 Default: `[imagemin.gifsicle(), imagemin.mozjpeg(), imagemin.optipng(), imagemin.svgo()]`

 [Plugins](https://www.npmjs.com/browse/keyword/imageminplugin) to use.
-This will overwrite the default plugins.
-Note that the default plugins comes with good defaults and should be sufficient in most cases.
+This will completely overwrite all the default plugins.
+So, if you want to use custom plugins and you need some of defaults too, then you should pass default plugins as well.
+Note that the default plugins come with good defaults and should be sufficient in most cases.
 See the individual plugins for supported options.

 #### options